HainNguy/love_letter_game/README.md

 - Who wins a round:
   - Who has the highest number in their hand after revealing.
 If tie, players add number of their discard pile.
 If still tie, all player win.
   - The only one remaining in a round as the other are out.
   - Who wins the round, get a token of affection.

+- After a round ends:
+  - Shuffle all 16 cards together, and play a new round following all of the setup rules above.
+  - The winner of the previous round goes first.
+  - If there was more than one winner from the previous round as a result of a tie, then whoever of the tied players was most recently on a date goes first